richa-k23/summarize-visualize/README.md

 ## Deployment

 This application is deployed on Netlify.
-You can view the live demo at [project-url].
+You can view the live demo at [https://summarize-visualize.netlify.app/].

 ## Future Enhancements